 FIFA bans former executive for life for corruption

-Fernando's original ban was announced in April.
-He had been a close associate of Mohamed bin Hammam, a Qatari who was expelled by FIFA for life after a bribery scandal connected to his failed bid to oust FIFA President Sepp Blatter.
+Fernando was a close associate of Mohamed bin Hammam, a Qatari who was expelled by FIFA for life after a bribery scandal connected to his failed bid to oust FIFA President Sepp Blatter.

 Bin Hammam was cleared at the Court of Arbitration for Sport of attempting to bribe Caribbean voters in May 2011, during a campaign visit in which he was accompanied by Fernando.

 Bin Hammam was expelled last year even after he resigned his football duties when FIFA pursued further charges of financial wrongdoing connected to his leadership of the Asian Football Confederation.

 Fernando was a FIFA employee when he was elected by AFC member countries in 2011 to join its executive committee.
 He had served as FIFA's regional development officer in South Asia at a time when development funds were directed by a bin Hammam-chaired committee.

 Chinese official Zhang Jilong is serving the remainder of Fernando's FIFA board mandate which expires in 2015.

 NHL playoff preview: Boston Bruins vs. Detroit Red Wings

 NHL playoff preview: Pittsburgh Penguins vs. Columbus Blue Jackets